Warley (UK Parliament constituency): History

-The constituency was formed in 1997, and is for the most part the former Warley East constituency.
-John Spellar of the Labour Party has represented Warley since 1997, having previously represented Warley West.
+The constituency was formed in 1997, and was for the most part the former Warley East constituency.
+John Spellar of the Labour Party represented Warley since 1997, having previously represented Warley West.
 Warley East and Warley West had been held by Labour since their creation in 1974.
 Minor parts of the seat around Oldbury had been in the quite marginal Labour-Conservative seat of Oldbury and Halesowen before 1974.